apache/openwhisk-cli/README.md

 # Continuous Integration

-In order to build OpenWhisk CLI binaries with good quality, OpenWhisk CLI uses Travis CI as the continuous delivery service for Linux and Mac, and AppVeyor CI for Windows.
+In order to build OpenWhisk CLI binaries with good quality, OpenWhisk CLI uses Travis CI as the continuous delivery service for Linux and Mac.
 OpenWhisk CLI is a Go project.
-Currently Travis CI supports the environments of Linux and Mac, but it is not available for Windows, which is the reason why we uses AppVeyor CI to run the test cases and build the binary for Windows.
+Currently Travis CI supports the environments of Linux and Mac, but it is not available for Windows.
+We will add support of AppVeyor CI in future to run the test cases and build the binary for Windows.